-If you’ve worked with 10K Advisors in the past, you’re probably familiar with 10K Connect, our secret weapon that helps you get the most out of your relationship with us.
+If you’ve worked with 10K in the past, you’re probably familiar with 10K Connect, our secret weapon that helps you get the most out of your relationship with us.
 If you’re not, I’m excited to introduce you to our platform and provide a brief overview of everything it can do.

 Let’s start with the basics.
 10K Connect allows you to manage all aspects of your Salesforce program from within a single system.
 The application is broken down into 3 major categories: Professional Services Automation (PSA); Work Management; and Metadata Management.